SpaceX Merlin: Merlin 1D Vacuum

 A vacuum version of the Merlin 1D engine was developed for the Falcon 9 v1.1 and the Falcon Heavy second stage.
 As of 2020, the thrust of the Merlin 1D Vacuum is 220500 lbf with a specific impulse of 348 seconds, the highest specific impulse ever for a U.S. hydrocarbon rocket engine.
 The increase is due to the greater expansion ratio afforded by operating in vacuum, now 165:1 using an updated nozzle extension.

 The engine can throttle down to 39% of its maximum thrust, or 360 kN.

+Merlin 1D Vacuum improvements and variants

+Transporter-7 mission launch debuted a new Merlin Vacuum engine (MVac for short) nozzle extension design or variant aimed at increasing cadence and reducing costs.
+This new nozzle extension is shorter and, as a result, decreases both performance and material usage.
+This nozzle is only used on lower-performance missions, as with this nozzle, the MVac engine produces 10% less thrust in space.
+The nozzle decreases the amount of material needed by 75%; this means that SpaceX can launch over three times as many missions with the same amount of rare niobium metal as with the longer design.

+Anomalies

+On July 11, 2024, Falcon 9 flight 354 launching Starlink group 9-3 from Vandenberg AFB in California experienced an anomaly with its MVac during an engine relight attempt to raise the perigee of the 22 Starlink satellites for deployment.
+On X, Elon Musk and SpaceX both confirmed the engine failed explosively during a second attempted relight, albeit in a manner that did not appear to damage the second stage of the vehicle as the stage went on to deploy the satellites on board.

 Design

 Engine control

 SpaceX uses a triple-redundant design in the Merlin engine computers.
 The system uses three computers in each processing unit, each constantly checking on the others, to instantiate a fault-tolerant design.
 One processing unit is part of each of the ten Merlin engines (nine on the first stage, one on the second stage) used on the Falcon 9 launch vehicle.